getwagit/Oak/README.md

 Contributions are welcome!
 Please use the branch `develop` as base/target.
 If you modifiy the `project.pbxproj` file, use [xUnique](https://github.com/truebit/xUnique).

 ## License
-Most of this code is licensed under MIT.
-The code to demangle stack traces is taken from the Swift.org project, which is licensed under Apache 2.0 with Runtime Library Exception.
+Oak is available under the MIT license.